 In reality, such a performance is unlikely, but it helps to smooth returns so that the number can be easily compared with alternative investments.
 Moreover, it is one of the most accurate ways to calculate returns for anything that rises or falls over time.

 Formula to Calculate CAGR

-A simple average of the annual return will come about 25.67%.
-The Compound Annual Growth Rate for the period using the above formula would come at 24.95% (($19000/$10000)^1/3 -1).
+A simple average of the annual return will come to about 25.67%.
+The Compound Annual Growth Rate for the period using the above formula would arrive at 24.95% (($19000/$10000)^1/3 -1).
 CAGR is less than the simple average because it smoothens the returns by ignoring uneven returns during a period.

 How it’s Useful?